Crate interpolator

 source ·Expand description

-Runtime implementation of format!
+Runtime implementation of format!.

-compatible formatting
+std::fmt compatible formatting

 All options but the fill character for alignment is supported (due to rust-lang/rfcs#3394).

-traits need to be enabled through
+Though the non Display traits need to be enabled through

 features.